ShawnMurd/ShawnMurd.github.io/README.md

 ~More jQuery magic?

-~Create alerts the appear when user puts in crazy values (in order to prevent infinite loops)
+~Create alerts that appear when the user inputs crazy values (in order to prevent infinite loops)

 ~Possibly add scripts for dynamic meteorolgical quantities (vorticity? divergence?)